Norman A. Ough

 Norman Arthur Ough (10 November 1898 – 3 August 1965) was a marine model maker whose models of Royal Navy warships are regarded as among the very finest of warship models.

 Family and early life

 Ough was born in Leytonstone, London.
 His father, Arthur Ough (1863–1946), was an architect, surveyor and civil engineer.
 At the age of two Ough accompanied his parents to Hong Kong, where his father was employed as an architect for the University of Hong Kong and the Kowloon-Canton Railway, remaining there for four years.
 He was educated at Highfield School, Liphook, Hampshire and Bootham School in York.

 Later life

-From the mid-1930s Ough lived in a flat at 98 Charing Cross Road, London.
+Ough was a conscientious objector during the First and Second World Wars.
+From the mid-1930s he lived in a flat at 98 Charing Cross Road, London.
 He never married and there is much anecdotal evidence that he lived a frugal, even impoverished, lifestyle in which model-making was a totally absorbing pursuit even to the extent of twice being hospitalised for failing to eat adequately due to concentration on his work.